chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 8. Augment the prompt and generate answers to questions

-Retrieve relevant documents, format them, provide context to augment the prompt and generate a concise answer:
+Retrieve relevant documents, format them, provide context to augment the prompt and generate a concise answer.

 ```bash